connorp/streetscape/README.md

 - [ ] Literature review
 - [ ] Summarize the scope of funding programs that can be used for identification, power calculations
 - [ ] Identify an external committee member

+- [ ] ERE Slides
+	- Big Picture motivation: Incidence and distributional impacts of these projects
+	- Specific research question: Impact of [streetscape changes] on [outcomes]
+	- Example project
+		- Overview of information
+		- Maps
+		- Timeline
+	- Description of existing data
+	- Preliminary discussion of power, if possible